Languisher/blog/src/content/blog/parallel-computing-1.md

 2. **Memory bandwidth** is the rate at which the memory system can provide data to a processor.

 These can be metaphorically compared to a highway: the number of lanes determines how many cars can pass through in a given time, corresponding to memory bandwidth; the length or condition of the road determines the time it takes to reach the destination, corresponding to memory latency.

+The *bandwidth* is the *critical* resource.
+Therefore, performant parallel programs will:

+- *Fetch data from memory less often*: Reuse data previously loaded and share data across threads
+- *Prefer performing additional arithmetic*: Compared to load/store, the math is "free"

 ## Reducing Memory Stalls